tursodatabase/libsql/doc/json-enhancements.md

 ## 2.0 The **json_nextract()** function.

-The new **json_nextract()** function works like **json_extract()** with one exception: if the input text in first argument is not well-formed JSON, then json_nextract() returns NULL whereas json_extract() raises an error.
+The new **json_nextract()** function works like **json_extract()** with one exception: if the input text in the first argument is not well-formed JSON, then json_nextract() returns NULL whereas json_extract() raises an error.
 The extra "n" in the name of json_nextract() can be throught of as meaning "null-if-error".